th2-net/th2-codec/README.md

 Codec never mixes messages from the _stream_ and the _general_ connections.

 Decoding can work in two different modes:
 + **CUMULATIVE** (default) - all raw messages in batch will be joined together and decoded.
-After decoding, content and count of the decoded messages will be compared with the original messages in the batch.
+After decoding, the content and the count of the decoded messages will be compared with the original messages in the batch.
-+ **SEQUENTIAL** - each message in the batch will be decoded as separate message.
++ **SEQUENTIAL** - each message in the batch will be decoded as a separate message.

-This setting can be overridden in a custom config for the application using `decodeProcessorType` parameter.
+This setting can be overridden in a custom config for the application using the parameter `decodeProcessorType`.

 ## Bootstrap parameters

 These parameters specify the codec to be used for the messages decoding/encoding and the mode which should be used.
-Their should be defined in the `custom-config` section of the component configuration.
+They should be defined in the `custom-config` section of the component configuration.

 ```yaml
 codecClassName: fully.qualified.class.name.for.Factory